prebid/Prebid.js/dev-docs/show-video-with-a-dfp-video-tag.md

 In this tutorial, we'll show how to set up Prebid to show a video ad from DFP.
-We'll use the [Video.js](http://videojs.com/) player and the AppNexus AST bidder, but the principles are the same across different video players and video-enabled bidders.
+We'll use the [Video.js](http://videojs.com/) player and the AppNexus bidder, but the principles are the same across different video players and video-enabled bidders.

 * TOC